 7. How many photographers do you want?

 Do you want 1 or 2 photographers?
 Not every photographer is comfortable with bringing a second shooter.
 However, having 2 photographers has a lot of pros.
 I almost always bring a Wit Photography team member nowadays.
 Read more about the advantages of having 2 photographers here.

 8. Do you like the person behind the camera?

 It's really important that you understand, like and get along with your wedding photographer.
 They'll be with you your entire wedding day!
 You don't want to spend it with someone who you don't like, don't get or even annoys you.
 So please go and talk (this can be on the phone or through skype too) to the photographer you are considering.
 And if you get married in a country where they speak another language then your own, make sure you find a photographer that speaks your native language (or speaks English very well, if you are comfortable enough with English yourself).
 You can take a photographer with you from your own country or try to find a local photographer who speaks your language.

-Some brides prefer to have a woman as their photographer as they find it a bit awkward to have a man capturing their getting ready (I know I would if I'm honest).
+Some brides prefer to have a woman as their photographer as they find it a bit awkward to have a man capturing their getting ready (I know I would to I'm honest).

 Are you still looking for a wedding photographer and do you think we might be a good fit?
 Send me a message, tell me all about your plans and let me check if I'm still available for your wedding date.